12 Foods That Are Worth Buying Organic

 Read the labels on the herbs and spices in your pantry.
 If the ones you use most often are imported into Canada, consider buying them organic.
 Imported dried spices are often irradiated, says Sarah Ramsden, a Vancouver Island-based certified nutritional practitioner.
 “This increases the shelf life,” she explains, “but it reduces the nutritional content of the food.”

 Although potatoes do score well when it comes to complying with the maximum residue limit, the CFIA reports that spuds have traces of multiple pesticides.
-“Potatoes have a few persistent pests,” says McDonald.
+“Potatoes have a few persistent pests,” says Mary Ruth McDonald, the University of Guelph’s research program director of plant production systems.
 This may explain the need for chemical spraying.
 As is the case with apples, buying organic in this category is a good choice.

 Here’s what you need to know about the health benefits of milk.

-For the third straight year, strawberries have topped EWG’s “Dirty Dozen” list.
+For several years in a row, strawberries have topped EWG’s “Dirty Dozen” list.
 Most of the world’s strawberries are grown in California, where growers have been known to use methyl bromide to combat soil-borne pathogens and weeds.
 According to the group’s research, one third of all non-organic strawberry samples contain 10 or more pesticides.

-Ranking second on EWG’s 2018 “Dirty Dozen” list is spinach—97 per cent of samples tested contained pesticide residues.
+Ranking second on EWG’s “Dirty Dozen” list is spinach—more than 90 percent of samples tested contained pesticide residues.
 Even though the CFIA monitors residue limits on all produce sold in Canada, it’s still a good reason to go organic.

 Unlike bananas, the skin of tomatoes doesn’t stop pesticides from penetrating the whole vegetable.
 Traditional tomato-growing practices use large amounts of pesticides.
 A 2012 study published by the University of Barcelona found that organic tomatoes contain higher levels of phenolic compounds (which can aid in cancer prevention) than conventional ones.

-Coming in at seventh on EWG’s 2018 “Dirty Dozen” list are cherries—more than 98 per cent of samples tested positive for at least one pesticide.
+Coming in at tenth on EWG’s “Dirty Dozen” list are cherries—more than 90 percent of samples tested positive for at least one pesticide.
 Non-organic cherries are covered with a fungicidal wax to increase shelf life.

-Now that you know the top organic foods to buy, check out the heart-healthy foods that lower cholesterol.
+Now that you know the top organic foods to buy, check out our ultimate guide to healthy grocery shopping.